Back from extinction, now on the brink. The fight to save Victoria’s most imperilled reptile

 27 February 2026

 On the grassy plains west of Melbourne, a tiny earless dragon survives in just one wild location.
-That remaining habitat - a small patch of private grazing land - is slated for development, placing the last known population at risk of extinction.
+That remaining habitat - a small patch of private grazing land - is in a rapidly developing area on Melbourne's western fringe, leading to calls for the government to secure and manage the site as a conservation reserve.

 Until a few years ago, the Victorian grassland earless dragon (Tympanocryptis pinguicolla) had not been seen for almost 60 years, raising fears that it was potentially extinct.
 In January 2023, a single wild population was rediscovered during a pre-development survey.